 I don't care that you now think I don't have any taste.
 So I'll make it worse for you - this is my favorite iteration of Star Wars of all time.
-It moved me so emotionally that I wept in my car for fifteen minutes afterwards.
+It moved me so emotionally that I cried for a good while afterwards.
 Yes, there is some clunky story elements... there is in every Star Wars movie/book/show/comic.
-At some point I'll write a post explaining my love for RoS and how it is the best movie they could have made with how things were left at the end of TLJ (which is a great film, but left the third film with little to build to or from).
+Ask me sometime about my love for RoS and how it is the best movie they could have made with how things were left at the end of TLJ (which is a great film, but left the third film with little to build to or from).

 If you have not seen this movie.
 Go see it now.
 Enough said.

 The books and the movies are fantastic (though Goblet of Fire movie was pretty rough).
 The characters were brilliant, the themes powerful and the world...
 I'm a Ravenclaw and my patronus is a golden retriever in case you were wondering.

 I wish I was Naruto.
 I'd be happy with being Naruto without any ninja abilities at all.
 Why?
 Because his belief in himself, even through his self-doubt, and his faith in others is the biggest superpower that any character has ever had.